moreta/workflow-parser/README.md

 arrays of all workflows and actions defined in the file.

 If there are any errors, `Parse` returns an error.
-System errors are returned as a generic `Error` class, while problems in the file are returned as a `ParserError`.
-The `ParserError` struct has an array of errors, each indicating a severity and a position in the file.
+System errors are returned as a generic `error` class, while problems in the file are returned as a `parser.Error`.
+The `parser.Error` struct has an array of errors, each indicating a severity and a position in the file.

 Warnings indicate code that might get ignored or misinterpreted.
 Errors